Hiring Contract Technical Writers

 - Personality Fit – This is not as important as hiring a staff writer, but depending on the length of the project, personality should be a consideration.
 At least one interview should be conducted with one or all of the persons involved with the project.

-- Rate – Depending on skills, experience, and geographic location, most contract technical writers in the U.S. charge between $40- $70/hr.
+- Rate – Depending on skills, experience, and geographic location, most contract technical writers in the U.S. charge between $50- $90/hr.
 Although your budget may dictate your limits, don’t always assume that writers with a higher hourly rate will cost the most.
 In many cases, a more experienced writer with a higher rate may work faster and more effectively than one who charges less – resulting in less overall cost.
+For up-to-date rates charged for contract technical writers, see our Freelance Rate Chart.

 - On-Site or Off-Site? – Most contract writers have a fully equipped home office and are accustomed to working off-site.
 A common scenario is for a writer to be on-site when the project begins, then on-site for periodic meetings throughout the contract.
 The contractor completes the bulk of the project off-site from home.
 This can be very cost-effective, since you don’t need to supply office space, a computer, a phone, etc. Even though some writers are willing to work on-site like full-time staff employee, others are not.
 So requiring writers to be on-site may greatly limit your choices of available candidates.
 We are also in an age of virtual offices where more and more companies are using virtual programmers and engineers.
 So if they can do it, writers can too!